 We also have an update from Alaska Airlines today about their MAX Hawaii flights which are soon to start.
 Read on for that.

-The worldwide MAX fleet was grounded almost two years ago, in March 2019.
-In two preceding deadly crashes, single aircraft ‘angle of attack’ sensors apparently provided wrong data to the Maneuvering Characteristics Augmentation System (MCAS), and the system became uncontrollable, leading to the accidents.
-Since then, changes made have included dual-sensor provided MCAS information and changes to how MCAS operates, including a functional manual override.
+In March, SWA began the relaunch with flights to fifteen domestic cities and fifty routes.
+In 2019, all MAX aircraft were grounded globally for nearly two years.
+That was due to two deadly crashes, wherein single aircraft ‘angle of attack’ sensors apparently provided wrong data to the Maneuvering Characteristics Augmentation System (MCAS), and the system became uncontrollable.
+Since then, changes have included dual-sensor-provided MCAS information and changes to how MCAS operates, including a functional manual override.

-While Alaska Airlines, American Airlines, Southwest Airlines, and United Airlines are all Boeing “Max” customers, the only planned Max flights to Hawaii we are aware of are Southwest Airlines’ Max 8.
+Remember that Hawaiian Airlines and Delta are the only two airlines flying to Hawaii that do not have MAX aircraft in their fleet.
+American Airlines and United Airlines are all Boeing MAX customers, although the only planned Max flights to Hawaii we are aware of are onboard Southwest Airlines’ MAX 8.
 Below you will find how to know if your SWA flight will be on a MAX or not.

-Southwest has always planned for the MAX to be its Hawaii workhorse, and that is still the case.
-We look to see these planes back on their Hawaii schedule as soon as March.
+Southwest has always planned for the MAX to be its Hawaii workhorse, and as we see from today’s developments, that is clearly still the case.
+As a result, we look to see these planes dominate their Hawaii schedule from now on.

-UAL has 14 of the 737 Max 9 in their fleet, with 71 scheduled, and has 100 Max 10 planes on order.
-United Airlines plans to commence MAX flights on February 11, starting with routes from Denver and Houston.
+UAL has 14 of the 737 MAX 9 in their fleet, 71 scheduled, and has 100 MAX 10 planes on order.
+United Airlines resumed MAX flights in February, starting with routes from Denver and Houston.

 Reader George just pointed out, “United has had the MAX9 in the June schedule between Los Angeles and Maui for a few weeks now.”